abdishakur-1/github-final-project/README.md

 # github-final-project

-<p>A calculator that calculates simple interest given principal, annual rate of interest and time period in years.</p>
+A calculator that calculates simple interest given principal, annual rate of interest and time period in years.<br>
 Input:
    p, principal amount
    t, time period in years